 5 Practical Ways to Build Real Transparency in Your Business

-Transparency doesn’t happen by accident, it’s a practice that needs structure, consistency, and leadership intent.
+Transparency doesn’t happen by accident.
+It’s a practice that needs structure, consistency, and leadership intent.
 These focused steps help create a culture where information flows clearly and trust becomes a core operating principle.

 1. Set Clear Communication Standards